rosolko/WebDriverManager.Net/README.md

 Or version and architecture:
 	``new DriverManager().SetUpDriver(new ChromeConfig(), "2.25", Architecture.X64)``

-Only for Google Chrome so far, you can specify to automatically download a ```chromedriver.exe``` matching the version of the browser that is installed in your machine:
+Or you can specify to automatically download a driver matching the version of the browser that is installed in your machine (only for Chrome, Edge, Firefox and Internet Explorer):
     ``new DriverManager().SetUpDriver(new ChromeConfig(), VersionResolveStrategy.MatchingBrowser); ``

 #### Manual way: